 Day Break Illusion is an anime series produced by AIC and directed by Keizo Kusakawa.
 The series aired on Japanese television from July 6-September 28, 2013.
 As of this writing, Aniplex of America holds the North American distribution rights for the series.

-The main character of Day Break Illusion is a 12-year-old girl named Akari Taiyo who is obsessed with Tarot cards and is an apprentice at a fortune telling shop.
+The main character of Day Break Illusion is a 12-year-old girl named Akari Taiyo who is obsessed with tarot cards and is an apprentice at a fortune telling shop.
 Akari’s mother, Hinata, was a fortune teller; she passed away about two years prior to the start of the series.
-Akari now lives her aunt, uncle, and cousin Fuyuna.
+Akari now lives with her aunt, uncle, and cousin Fuyuna.
 Fuyuna is a bookworm who studies hard and strives to be at the top of her class.

 It’s mentioned during the first episode that Akari’s mother was a gifted fortune teller, and that Akari’s readings are always right.
 Akari also has plants in her room that grow rather quickly.
 In fact, one has grown out of the window and goes over to her cousin’s room.